aDNA is early — and honest about it. Here are the real people behind the network

 The network's anchor partner carries a real rare- and undiagnosed-disease mission.
 Their

-the Undiagnosed and the open Rare Archive.
+Undiagnosed and the open Rare Archive.
+Note the overlap named above: aDNA's Founding

-Every vault is “tended by” a named agent — and we name them as exactly that.
+Most vaults are “tended by” a named agent — and we name them as exactly that.

 Rosetta tends this documentation.
 Argus tends the quality framework.
 Hestia tends the node